 Traditional Chinese Medicine has been using placenta medicinally for thousands of years.
 One of the well-known TCM uses for placenta, or Zî hé che¯, is to help with insufficient lactation.2 Interestingly enough, in 1954, researchers conducted a study on 210 women who were expected to have insufficient milk supply.
 They gave dried placenta to the women, and discovered that 86% of them had a positive increase in their milk production within a matter of days.3 It is exciting to see that some scientific research has validated TCM theories of the benefits of placenta.
 More recent research has discovered that placentophagia could enhance pain tolerance by increasing the opium-like substances activated during childbirth.4 This would obviously be beneficial during the postpartum healing process.

-In my personal experience, women who have taken placenta capsules report positive results in an overwhelming number of cases.
-Some women have even reported feeling positive effects as quickly as the same afternoon of the day they began their first dose.
-Women who were already feeling “weepy”, or experiencing other early signs of the baby blues, have felt better within days.
+In my personal experience, those who have taken placenta capsules report positive results in an overwhelming number of cases.
+Some have even reported feeling positive effects as quickly as the same afternoon of the day they began their first dose.
+Those who were already feeling “weepy”, or experiencing other early signs of the baby blues, have felt better within days.
 Although the current scientific research is exciting, we have barely begun to scratch the surface of the potential benefits of placentophagy.
-Considering that placenta is a completely natural substance, created by a woman’s own body, encapsulation of the placenta is definitely worth considering as part of a holistic postpartum recovery for every expectant woman.
+Considering that placenta is a completely natural substance, created by the birthing person’s own body, encapsulation of the placenta is definitely worth considering as part of a holistic postpartum recovery for every expectant woman.

 Thank you to Placenta Benefits for providing the information above.
 Please visit their website linked below.